-Lubricate all instruments that have any metal-tometal action such as scissors, hemostats, needle holders, self retaining retractors, etc. Surgical instrument lubricants (WPI #500126) should be used.
+Lubricate all instruments that have any metalto-metal action such as scissors, hemostats, needle holders, self retaining retractors, etc. Surgical instrument lubricants (WPI #500126) should be used.

-NOTE: Do not use WD-40, oil or other industrial lubricants.
+NOTE: Do not use WD-40, oil or other industrial lubricants

-- Instruments may be autoclaved individually or in sets. - a.
-Individual instruments-Disposable paper or plastic pouches are ideal.
+- Instruments may be autoclaved individually or in sets - Individual instruments-Disposable paper or plastic pouches are ideal.
 Use a wide enough pouch (4" or wider) for instruments with ratchet locks (such as needle holders and hemostats) so the instrument can be sterilized in an open (unlocked) position. - Instrument Sets-Unlock all instruments and sterilize them in an open position.
 Place heavy instruments on bottom of set (when two layers are required). - Never lock an instrument during autoclaving.
 This will prevent the steam from reaching and sterilizing the metal-to-metal surfaces.

-Furthermore, heat expansion during autoclaving can cause cracks in hinge areas.
+Furthermore, heat expansion during autoclaving can cause cracks in hinge areas. - 4.
+Do not overload the autoclave chamber, as this may also hinder steam penetration. - 5.
+Place a towel on bottom of pan to absorb excess moisture during autoclaving.